MikeyBronowski/mikeybronowski.github.io/_posts/2020-09-09-dbatools-io-command-line-sql-server-management-studio-start-stop.md

 ## SQL Services

-OK, let’s start.
+OK, let's start.
 While doing some maintenance tasks there is a need to start/stop/restart SQL Services.
 Using SQL Server Configuration Manager is one way or even straight from SSMS, however, working with multiple instances is easier with dbatools.

 ![Get-DbaService](dbatools_ssmscmd_1101_service.png)